timborn/SWR-Protector/readme.txt

       <footprint>Inductor_THT:L_Toroid_Vertical_L10.0mm_W5.0mm_P5.08mm
     It only had two pads, but it might form the basis for a custom part.
 27. TODO: when it's time to mfgr, review fab specs.
 What's "fiducial"?
+28. DONE: fix warnings about 'footprint does not match copy in library', but in the process I lost my 3D models for several parts.
+    Pulled them in again, but the barrel jack is not the correct part for those holes (TODO).